gravitational/careers/teams.md

 ### What is the difference between the "Product Security" and "Security" teams?
-The Product Security team works primarily in the Teleport codebase, developing new security features and fixing bugs in for the next Teleport release.
-The Security team addresses all elements of corporate security including cloud security, IT security, GRC, policies, training, our bug bounty.
+The Product Security team works primarily in the Teleport codebase, developing new security features and fixing bugs for the next Teleport release.
+The Security team addresses all elements of information security, including cloud security, app security, IT security, GRC, policies, training, and our bug bounty.

 To illustrate, you'd find a Product Security team member hacking on issues like [#10375](https://github.com/gravitational/teleport/issues/10375).
 You might find